fbpx

 The production of CO2 glass laser tubes is mainly centered in China, which holds a 90% market share.
 Key glass tube brands include Reci Laser, SPT Laser, EFR Laser, and YL Laser.

-Thunder Laser utilizes RF laser tubes from Coherence & SPT, and Glass Laser tubes from Reci Laser & SPT for its machines.
+Thunder Laser utilizes RF laser tubes from Coherence and SPT, and Glass Laser tubes from Reci Laser and SPT for its machines.

-Our Nova series employs Glass Laser tubes, which are ideal for cutting applications.
+Our Nova series employs Glass Laser tubes, which are ideal for laser cutting applications.

-Our Odin series uses RF metal Laser tubes, offering high speed and precision, primarily for engraving.
+Our Bolt series uses RF metal Laser tubes, offering high speed and precision, primarily for laser engraving.

 thunderboltlaser1